spieglt/FlyingCarpet/README.md

 + Disables your wireless internet connection while in use (does not apply to Windows when receiving).

-+ On Mac: May have to click Allow or enter username and password at prompt to join ad-hoc network and clear Flying Carpet SSID from your preferred networks list.
++ On Mac: May have to click Allow or enter username and password at prompt to clear Flying Carpet SSID from your preferred networks list.
 You may also have to right-click and select "Open" if your settings don't allow running unsigned applications.

 + On Windows: Must run as administrator (to allow connection through firewall and clear ARP cache).
 Right-click "Flying Carpet.exe" and select "Run as administrator."
 Click "More info" and "Run anyway" if you receive a Windows SmartScreen prompt.
 You may also need to disable WiFi Sense.